The Student (2016 film)

-The Student (Учени́к) is a 2016 Russian drama film directed by Kirill Serebrennikov based on Marius von Mayenburg's play Märtyrer.
-It was screened in the Un Certain Regard section at the 2016 Cannes Film Festival where it won the François Chalais Prize.The Student also won Best Composer at 2016 European film Awards.
+The Student (Учени́к) is a 2016 Russian drama film written and directed by Kirill Serebrennikov, based on Marius von Mayenburg's play Märtyrer.
+It stars Peter Skvortsov, Yuliya Aug, Viktoriya Isakova, and Aleksandr Gorchilin.

+The film had its world premiere at the Un Certain Regard section of the 2016 Cannes Film Festival on 13 May, where it won the François Chalais Prize.
+It also won Best Composer at 29th European Film Awards.